Utkarshbhimte/Get-Gifted/README.md

 # Fucking how to get Facebook login in react native right
-You are almost doing the right thing if you have reached the login screen.
-But if you are seeing some ‘invalid hash key’ bull shit when you login for the second time, This is what you going to do.
+You are almost did everything right if you have reached the login screen.
+But if you are seeing some ‘invalid hash key’ bullshit when you loggin in for the second time, This is what you need to do.

 Go to your jdk folder,
-If you know where it is, good, if not, execute this `/usr/libexec/java_home`
+If you know where it is, go there, if not, execute this `/usr/libexec/java_home`

 Result might look something like this,